elkorn/wkiro/README.md

 The application execution can be parameterized by the following variables:

-- `LEARNING_SET_PARAMETERS`, specifying a matrix of parameter vectors for each training dataset.
+- `TRAINING_SET_PARAMETERS`, specifying a matrix of parameter vectors for each training dataset.
  - Generated sets can be adjusted in the following dimensions:
    - X,Y coordinates of the training set center,
    - radius of the training set.